Mesa (computer graphics): Implementations of rendering APIs

-Microsoft develops dozen driver for Vulkan in WSL.
-Vulkan 1.2+ will be available in Mesa 23.1.
+Microsoft develops the Dozen driver for Vulkan in WSL.
+Vulkan 1.0+ with 80% 1.1 and 1.2 will be available in Mesa 23.2 after delay to 23.1 (See mesamatrix).
+RustiCL for AMD hardware is available in 23.1.

+VirGL for virtual machines jumps in Mesa 23.2 to OpenGL 4.6.
+Apple Asahi for Apple Arm Machines jumps from OpenGL 2.1 to 3.1 with 90% features of OpenGL 3.2 and 3.3 and OpenGL ES 2.0 to 3.0.

+Microsoft Supports in WSL OpenGL 4.6+ in Mesa 24.0 (in Mesa 23.3: 4.3+) with DirectX 12 translation driver dozen.

 Table of Rendering APIs

 Vulkan

 The Khronos Group officially announced Vulkan API in March 2015, and officially released Vulkan 1.0 on 16 February 2016.
 Vulkan breaks compatibility with OpenGL and completely abandons its monolithic state machine concept.
 The developers of Gallium3D called Vulkan to be something along the lines of Gallium3D 2.0 – Gallium3D separates the code that implements the OpenGL state machine from the code that is specific to the hardware.

 Version 1.3 is immediately available with Mesa 22.0.
 Hardware with support of OpenGL ES 3.1 should run at Vulkan Level 1.3 and before.

 As Gallium3D ingests TGSI, Vulkan ingests SPIR-V (Standard Portable Intermediate Representation version "V" as in "Vulkan").

 Intel released their implementation of a Vulkan driver for their hardware the day the specification was officially released, but it was only mainlined in April and so became part of Mesa 12.0, released in July 2016.
 While already the i965 driver wasn't written according to the Gallium3D specifications, for the Vulkan driver it makes even less sense to flange it on top of Gallium3D.
 Similarly there is no technical reason to flange it with NIR, but yet Intel's employees implemented their Vulkan driver that way.

 It is to be expected that AMD's own proprietary Vulkan driver, which was released in March, and was announced to be released as free and open-source software in the future and be mainlined into Mesa, also abandons Gallium3D.